Caperr/Misc-Programs/README.md

 Magic Square
 A magic square is an n by n grid containing all numbers 1 through n*n and no duplicates, where all rows, columns,
-and diagonals individually add up to the same figure.
+and corner-to-corner diagonals individually add up to the same figure.
 This is an algorithm to solve a magic square of any ODD size.
 Feel free to try with different sizes, it should work up to the limits of... well, your memory capacity.

 Number Base Converter